-Jonjo Shelvey will NOT appeal his five-game suspension.
+Newcastle's Jonjo Shelvey will NOT appeal five-game ban

 The Newcastle United midfielder was this week found guilty of racially abusing a Wolverhampton Wanderers player in September.